OsagieDG/sap/README.md

-# sap
+# Switch Account Process (SAP)
-Switch Account Process (SAP) is a tool that simply allows you to switch between your Github accounts without the hassle of SSH.
+Switch Account Process (SAP) is a tool that allows you to easily switch between multiple GitHub accounts without the hassle of dealing with SSH keys.

-- I used a Zsh script because it is my preferred choice, but you can modify the file to use Bash, POSIX, or any other shell of your choice.
+- I used a Zsh script because it is my preferred choice, but you can modify the script to use Bash, POSIX, or any other shell of your choice.

 ![sap](https://github.com/osag1e/sap/blob/main/sap.png)

-## Prerequisites after switiching account
+## Prerequisites after Switching Accounts

-You need to generate a Personal Access Token (PAT) from your GitHub account developer settings and store it securely for authentication.
-You will need it to gain access to any of your Git operations after switching from one of your GitHub accounts to another.
-This needs to be generated for each of your GitHub accounts.
+You need to generate a Personal Access Token (PAT) from your GitHub account's developer settings.
+Configure the custom permissions you want the PAT to have, set its lifespan, and store it securely for authentication.
+You will need to generate a PAT for each of your GitHub accounts.

-- An example of why you need it is shown in the image below.
-You will need to use a PAT as you cannot use your github account password to authenticate.
+- For instance, as shown in the image below, you will need to use a PAT because you cannot use your GitHub account password to authenticate.
+For any Git operation, your PAT should be able to authenticate it based on the permissions you granted to that PAT.
+This is one of the minor inconveniences you have to deal with when using HTTPS over SSH.

 ![authenticate](https://github.com/osag1e/sap/blob/main/authenticate.png)

-- You can see that the image prompts you to enter username and password.
-The password which requires a PAT does not show in the terminal when you enter it.
-This has been configured internally by git for security reasons.
+- The image shows a prompt for a username and password.
+The password, which requires a PAT, does not display in the terminal when you enter it.
+This behavior is configured internally by Git for security reasons.

-My 2nd github account [d-outlier](https://github.com/d-outlier)
+My second GitHub account is [d-outlier](https://github.com/d-outlier).